 - Patients prescribed a high dose of NSAIDs

 - Patients taking other drugs which can contribute to gastrointestinal side effects, for example, a common class of antidepressants SSRIs (e.g., Fluoxetine, Citalopram )

 - Patients who smoke or drink alcohol a lot

 - Patients who experienced side effects with NSAIDs in the past

 - Patients who require a long treatment with NSAIDs

 Naproxen does not interact with Omeprazole.
 Both drugs can be taken at the same time.

 To conclude, Naproxen and Omeprazole do not have to be co-prescribed to all patients.
-A certain group of ‘at risk’ patients need Omeprazole treatment when Naproxen is prescribed.
-In the UK, Naproxen should preferably be taken with food (product license).
-Always follow the directs of the prescriber.
+A certain group of ‘at at risk’ patients needs Omeprazole treatment when prescribed Naproxen.